 Calling the arrests arbitrary, Al Jazeera said the network “has been subject to harassment by Egyptian security forces,” including having its equipment confiscated and offices raided, despite the network not being banned from working in Egypt.

 The arrests occurred the day before the Committee to Protect Journalists issued a report saying Egypt, Syria and Iraq have become the deadliest countries for journalists.
 Seventy journalists were killed in 2013, with six of those deaths in Egypt, the CPJ said.

-Egypt's current round of political turmoil began when former President Mohamed Morsy was removed from office in a July 3 coup.
+Egypt’s current round of political turmoil began on July 3, when President Mohamed Morsy was ousted in a military coup.

 Last week, the military-backed government declared the Muslim Brotherhood a terrorist organization.
 Police and members of the Muslim Brotherhood have clashed in the streets since then.